aTrujillo04/Tokinomo-control-with-flet-and-fastapi/README.md

 ## Communication

-The Dashboard communicates remotely with the Raspberry Pi using a **Flask server**:
+The Dashboard communicates remotely with the Raspberry Pi using a **FastAPI server**:

 1. The Dashboard sends **HTTP POST requests** with JSON data that contains button states (on/off or PWM values).
-2. The Flask server decodes the data and executes the programmed logic to:
+2. The FastAPI server decodes the data and executes the programmed logic to:
    - Turn GPIOs on or off.
    - Adjust PWM signals according to user input.